-Once you have started AgenPro and entered your license information, choose File>Install... to install AgenPro MIB files and repository as well as other accompanied files on your system.
+Once you have started AgenPro and entered your license information, choose File>Install... to install AgenPro MIB files and repository as well as other accompanied files on your system, if you have not yet done it during setup.

 3.4 Upgrade